 Fe-Mn deposits

-The isotopic compositions of the outputs further exacerbate, or at the very least complicate, the isotope imbalance.
 The Fe-Mn deposit sink may be the largest sink (see above section), but also the most difficult to determine what is representative, perhaps because of the many sediment types this sink is expected to represent.
-In marine Ni budgets, Fe-Mn deposits are often isotopically represented by hydrogenetic Fe-Mn crusts.
-Gall et al. (2013) measured 24 surface scrapings of Fe-Mn crusts across the globe and, given the homogeneity of the deep ocean (1.3 to 1.4 ‰), found a surprisingly variable isotopic range from 0.9 to 2.5‰ with an average of 1.67±0.8‰.
-They did not observe any strong correlation between δ60Ni and ocean basin, oxygen saturation or Ni concentration (Fig xx), but there was a mild correlation between δ60Ni and distance to continental shelf, likely reflecting the contribution of isotopically lighter detrital sediments.
+Gall et al. (2013) measured 24 surface scrapings of Fe-Mn crusts across the globe and, given the homogeneity of the deep ocean from which they ultimately precipitate(1.3 to 1.4 ‰), found a surprisingly variable isotopic range from 0.9 to 2.5‰ with an average of 1.67±0.8‰.
 A subsequent study of four North and South Pacific Fe-M crust ~20 mm cores found similar values to Gall et al. (2013) (1.79 ± 0.21‰ 2sd, n = 31 for North Pacific and 1.73 ± 0.21‰ 2sd, n = 21 for South Pacific) (Gueguen et al., 2016).
 One core from the South Pacific had a systematic and dramatic drop in δ60Ni downcore (from 1.89‰ to 0.25‰) associated with lower Mn/Ni, which may be a result of hydrothermal influence or post depositional processes (see section XX for further discussion).
 Most recently, a study of hydrogenetic Fe-Mn crusts from the Atlantic and Pacific Oceans again found δ60Ni isotopically similar to previous results (0.7‰ to 2.6‰) (Gueguen et al., 2020).
 These results suggest Fe-Mn deposits generally incorporate isotopically heavy Ni relative to solution.

 However, if we consider virtually any other Fe-Mn sediment type, there is no clear consensus regarding whether Fe-Mn deposits have an insignificant or extreme fractionation (and if extreme, in which direction?).
 In contrast to pure hydrogenetic crusts, mixed hydrothermal-hydrogenetic and hydrothermal Fe-Mn crusts are isotopically lighter than seawater with δ60Ni of 0.3‰ to 0.4‰ and -1.5‰ to 1.1‰, respectively (Gueguen et al., 2020).
 It is currently hypothesized that, rather than significant differences in source Ni (i.e., hydrothermal fluid or seawater), these differences may be due to differences in the phase Ni is primarily associated with (e.g., Fe oxides or Mn oxides), depositional environment and/or rate of formation (Gueguen et al., 2020; Little et al., 2020).
 The handful of Fe-Mn nodules analyzed also exhibit isotopically lighter and variable δ60Ni values (0.23±0.90‰ 2sd, n=6) (Little et al., 2020; Wu et al., 2019 and references therein).
-This range in δ60Ni has been attributed to differences in mineralogy (phyllomanganates or todorokite), but with such a small sample size with limited mineralogy data, this is a tentative explanation (Little et al., 2020).
-Finally, and maybe most extreme, the dissolution of Mn oxides, and release of its associated Ni, in the water column of the Black Sea corresponds to a significant decrease in δ60/58Nisolution, with a calculated Δ60/58Nisolution-solid ~ 4.0‰ (Vance et al., 2016).
 From this set of data, it appears Fe-Mn deposits incorporate isotopically light Ni relative to solution, a direct contradiction to the conclusion based on hydrogenetic Fe-Mn crusts.

 Organic Matter and Euxinic sediments